-San Antonio, TX—College and stress, these words are synonymous to anyone in college.
-What many students across the nation is the affects stress has on your grades, your mental/physical health, and future.
+SAN ANTONIO—College and stress, these words are synonymous to anyone in college.
+Many students across the nation don’t know the affects stress has on your grades, your mental/physical health, and future.
 In 2017, records show college students levels of stress are reaching record-breaking highs, according to Psychology Today.

-According to OLLU Psychology Professor Dr. Brenda Guerrero, “some amounts of stress are good for the body, but the amount of stress students currently deal with can be dangerous.”
-Dr. Guerrero is a Psychology professor here at the Lake, she teaches courses ranging from Stress Management to Counseling.
-Dr. Guerrero wants to stress that prolonged amounts of stress can cause long-lasting on a student’s life.
+According to OLLU Psychology professor, Dr. Brenda Guerrero, “some amounts of stress are good for the body, but the amount of stress students currently deal with can be dangerous.”
+Guerrero is a Psychology professor here at the Lake, she teaches courses ranging from Stress Management to Counseling.
+Guerrero wants to stress that prolonged amounts of stress can have long-lasting affects on a student’s life.

 Each person’s stress level capacity is different, what stresses one person would not stress another.
 Stress Management is the key to surviving college, without can lead to a burn out.